 "Hey!"
 Inias grabbed the knife and chucked it down at her feet.
 Keira sniffed towards the head in Inias' hand and covered her nose.
 "Did you have to bring that?"
 She asked and stuffed the knife back into her belt.
 "He was at firefly bridge," Inias explained as he stepped towards the fire.
 He closed his eyes and said a silent prayer before dropping the severed head into the flames.

 "Did you find them?"
 Sylvis asked, as he and Naesa returned from a chat.
 Inias shook his head and handed Naesa the card he'd found.
 "Does this mean anything?"
 He asked as Naesa ran her white painted finger over the runes lining the card.
 She seemed to mouth the words and paced between Inias and Sylvis.
 "A key spell!"
 She finally answered, "This will let us pass their warding.
 Once the moon reaches its peak, the spell triggers and reveals a path.
 I heard them talking about it one night.
 He was carrying this?"

 "Redcaps make decent scouts; their scent is hard to trace."
 Sylvis pulled his spear out from the ground to lift the wards around their camp.
 "When have you ever faced a redcap?"
-Inias challenged him.
-The only time Inias paid any attention to Sylvis was during their squabbles.
+Inias challenged him if Sylvis wasn't taunting him in the training yard.
+He never paid much attention to him.
 If he had, maybe he would have caught his royal ambitions sooner.
 "Unlike you, I don't flaunt all my victories."
 Sylvis fired back, pointing his spear at Inias' chest.

 Inias positioned his hand firmly on his sword.
 "Few to flaunt," he said, taking a step back from the pointed spear.
 "I'm not sure we need you given your recent track record, hellion."
 Sylvis took a step forward, keeping that spear pointed as Inias drew his sword slowly.
 His eyes met Sylvis' emerald gaze, shining with intensity.
 Inias flared his eyes right back as Styx elicited a warning growl towards Sylvis.
 Keira drew her daggers and moved to stand by Inias while Naesala remained close to Sylvis.